History of Lake Tahoe in Timeline

 1945: Name officially changed to Lake Tahoe

-In 1945, the California State Legislature reversed its previous decision and officially changed the name of the lake to Lake Tahoe.
+In 1945, the California State Legislature officially changed the name back to Lake Tahoe, reversing its previous decision.

 In 1955, Fred Rogers became the first person to swim the length of Lake Tahoe.

-In 1957, the League to Save Lake Tahoe was founded in response to a proposal to build a four-lane highway around the lake, including a bridge over Emerald Bay's entrance.
-The league has since opposed development projects in the area.
+In 1957, the League to Save Lake Tahoe was founded in response to a proposal to build a four-lane highway around the lake with a bridge over Emerald Bay's entrance.

-In 1960, completion of interstate highway links for the Winter Olympics at Olympic Valley (Squaw Valley) resulted in a dramatic increase in development within the Lake Tahoe basin, leading to population growth.
+The completion of interstate highway links for the 1960 Winter Olympics held at Olympic Valley resulted in a dramatic increase in development within the Lake Tahoe basin.

 In 1962, Erline Christopherson became the first woman to swim the length of Lake Tahoe.